 2. Be Strict.
 Don’t allow room for confusion, sometimes you need to be cruel to be kind in the long run.
 Make sure everyone knows what they’re paying, times and everything in between.

 3. Consider Your Audience.
-When your hen has put together her perfect guest list, you need to consider this when you’re organising.
+When your bride to be has put together her perfect guest list, you need to consider this when you’re organising.
 Ask yourself – will the bride to be’s future mother in law thank you for dragging her go karting for the day?

 4. Be Organised.
 Channel your Monica Geller, ladies!

-When all the official stuff is sorted, the money has been dealt with and the dates are set, make sure you finalise the hen do with a few personal touches as an ode to your soon-to-be wed friend.
-We couldn't create a hen do planner book without them of course.
+When all the official stuff is sorted, the money has been dealt with and the dates are set, make sure you finalise the event with a few personal touches as an ode to your soon-to-be wed friend.
 These can be small, but making sure a last night (or weekend) or freedom is personal and thoughtful will all go towards making the event memorable.

 - Games!
-In between all your hen party activities and boozy nights, a few games are sure to go down a treat and keep the party spirits alive.
+In between all your activities and boozy nights, a few games are sure to go down a treat and keep the party spirits alive.
 If you’ve not sorted these yet, you’re in luck!
-Have a cheeky peek at our hen party games and download the list for free, take it with you for the weekend.<
+Have a cheeky peek at our hen party games and download the list for free, take it with you for the weekend.

 - Mr & Mrs Quiz.
 Nothing is more personal than the budding bride answering questions about her soon to be hubby in front of a bunch of giggling girls.
 Before you go, grab a Mr & Mrs Questions and fill it out specific to your pal.

 - Personalised T-Shirts.
 If it’s not a photograph you want, why not get some hilarious text or funny nicknames printed onto matching t-shirts for the whole party to wear (it will defo keep anyone from getting lost!).
 We’ll even pass you some ideas in our free t-shirt names and phrases list.